IustinJey/SocialNetwok-Database_Login-System_GUI/README.md

 # SocialNetwok with Database and Login-System

-A social network system in JAVA with database using POSTGRES.
+The JavaFX Social Network project is a user-friendly application that allows users to create and manage social network profiles.
+The application provides a modern and intuitive graphical user interface (GUI) that enables users to work with the functionalities presented below.
+Database created using PostgresSQL.
 The design is inspired by Facebook

 # Functionalities:
 - Log In or Register Account